-- A sock that is too short will make your kids toes overlap over each other, which will create friction between the toes.
+- A sock that is too short will make your kids’ toes overlap over each other, which will create friction between the toes and lead to blisters.

-- A sock that is too long will end up bunching up in the shoes, causing a great amount of discomfort.
+- A sock that is too long will end up bunching up in the bottom of the shoes, causing a great deal of discomfort.